Understanding Bitcoin’s four-year cycle

 There is also a common saying among investors: “Buy the rumour, sell the fact.”
 Potential upcoming events or changes can be priced into the market before an official announcement is made.
 This can cause people to take profit following the announcement, forcing prices lower, even if the headline is a positive one.
 The same can also be said for bad news.

-Market sentiment factors that impact bitcoin trading decisions
+Market sentiment factors that impact Bitcoin trading decisions

-New investors, especially those focused on more traditional asset classes, often become more interested in bitcoin and other cryptoassets as the halving gains mainstream media attention.
-Any market that experiences an inflow of capital will often witness price movements, typically to the upside.
+Investor sentiment can influence prices in all markets, including the crypto market.
+New investors, especially those focused on more traditional asset classes, often become more interested in Bitcoin and other cryptoassets when the halving is gathering momentum.

-External impacts on bitcoin trading decisions
+External impacts on Bitcoin trading decisions

 Final thoughts